robstave/Meowcards/cards/go/go-qz2-b.md

 Which of the following is a valid hybrid approach combining channels and mutexes in Go?

-A) Using channels for signaling and mutexes for protecting shared state
+- A. Using channels for signaling and mutexes for protecting shared state
-B) Using mutexes inside channels for double protection
+- B. Using mutexes inside channels for double protection
-C) Using channels to synchronize access to mutexes
+- C. Using channels to synchronize access to mutexes
-D) Using atomic operations to protect channels
+- D. Using atomic operations to protect channels

 ### Back

-**A) Using channels for signaling and mutexes for protecting shared state**
+**A. Using channels for signaling and mutexes for protecting shared state**

 A common and effective pattern in Go combines:
 - Channels for coordination, signaling, and coarse-grained communication